thedworak/dfg_3dviewer/viewer/lil-gui-master/Guide.md

 ### Touch Styles

 Controllers are larger on touch devices to make them easier to use.
-By default, these styles are applied using a CSS query `@media (pointer: coarse)`.
+By default, these styles are applied using a CSS query: `@media (pointer: coarse)`.
 You can disable this behavior with the `touchStyles` parameter.

 ```js
 gui = new GUI( { touchStyles: false } );